by Mike Ratliff

 Some of the semi-Pelagian and Arminian Churches do proclaim the gospel, but their emphasis is still on what Man does to be saved rather than what God does to save sinners.
 Many may say, “So what?”
 However, the problem is in their perception of the miracle of salvation.
 The Calvinist knows salvation is a complete miracle that is undeserved.
 He or she knows salvation is a gift from God not a work Man does.

-And he was teaching them many things in parables, and in his teaching he said to them: "Listen!
-A sower went out to sow.
-And as he sowed, some seed fell along the path, and the birds came and devoured it.
-Other seed fell on rocky ground, where it did not have much soil, and immediately it sprang up, since it had no depth of soil.
-And when the sun rose it was scorched, and since it had no root, it withered away.
-Other seed fell among thorns, and the thorns grew up and choked it, and it yielded no grain.
-And other seeds fell into good soil and produced grain, growing up and increasing and yielding thirtyfold and sixtyfold and a hundredfold."
-And he said, "He who has ears to hear, let him hear."
-(Mark 4:2-9)
+2 And He was teaching them many things in parables, and was saying to them in His teaching, 3 “Listen to this!
+Behold, the sower went out to sow; 4 as he was sowing, some seed fell beside the road, and the birds came and ate it up.
+5 Other seed fell on the rocky ground where it did not have much soil; and immediately it sprang up because it had no depth of soil.
+6 And after the sun had risen, it was scorched; and because it had no root, it withered away.
+7 Other seed fell among the thorns, and the thorns came up and choked it, and it yielded no crop.
+8 Other seeds fell into the good soil, and as they grew up and increased, they yielded a crop and produced thirty, sixty, and a hundredfold.”
+9 And He was saying, “He who has ears to hear, let him hear.”
+Mark 4:2-9 (NASB)

 The spiritually mediocre churches count all “decisions” as genuine.
 Their church rolls are usually two to three times their weekly attendance.
 Some of their converts are genuine; however, statistics prove their brand of the gospel produces only spiritual mediocrity at best.
 They preach, “Come to Jesus so He can make your life better!”
 Many do come, but when they realize being Christian does not automatically make anyone’s life better they reject it all and leave.